How Much Weight Loss Causes Loose Skin?

 There’s a myriad of factors that can affect the skin’s ability to regain its elasticity following weight loss.

 How Long Were You Overweight For?

-The longer you were obese, the more collagen and elastin you are likely to lose after weight loss.
-This makes it all the more difficult for your skin to regain it in a short time span.
+The longer you were obese, the more collagen and elastin you are likely to lose to reduce loose skin after massive weight loss.
+This makes it all the more difficult to tighten loose skin in a short time span.

-Let’s say you stopped working out for 6 months, or even for a year, for instance, and that, coupled with your eating habits, saw you put on a great deal of weight, it will take your skin some time to reform, but compared to someone who’s been obese for a decade, yours will seem to have regained its shape almost overnight.
+Let’s say you stopped working out for 6 months, or even for a year, for instance, and that, coupled with your eating habits, saw you put on a great deal of weight gain.
+It will take your skin some time to reform, but compared to someone who’s been obese for a decade, yours will seem to have regained its shape almost overnight.

 How Much Weight Did You Lose and How Soon?

 This is one of the most important aspects that affect the elasticity (collagen and elastin molecules) of your skin.
 It makes sense to have someone who had a gradual weight loss of 30 lbs. over the span of 6-8 months having a lower risk of excess loose skin, as opposed to someone who experienced a massive weight loss of 100 pounds over the same period of time.

 The skin needs time to adjust to the change in body mass.
 When it does not have that time, it starts to sag and lose its normal skin quality.
 We will talk more about this in a bit.

 If you are younger, you have a higher concentration of skin’s collagen and elastin fibers in your younger skin, which makes it easier for the skin to adapt to a sudden change in body mass.

 The older you get, the less skin’s collagen production there is, the more your skin loses its elasticity, and hence the more difficult it becomes for it to adjust to sudden or major weight loss.
 (1)